slashvar/slashvar.github.io/_drafts/TailRecursiveFunctions.md

 }
 ```

-## Cool, we longer need to bother, do we ?
+## Cool, we no longer need to bother, do we ?

 Remember the first function ?
 You can't directly optimize it, you need to first transform
 it into at taill recursive one, and that's not always obvious.
 The good news is that, it's